Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 <img src='Pictures/dirtfixes2.png' onmouseover="this.src='Pictures/dirtfixes1.png';" onmouseout="this.src='Pictures/dirtfixes2.png';"/>
 </p>
 The result is ever so slightly in favor of <code>ContinuityFixer</code> here.
+This will rarely be the case, as `ContinuityFixer` tends to be more destructive than `bbmod` already is.

 Just like `bbmod`, `ContinuityFixer` shouldn't be used on more than two rows/columns.
 Again, if you're resizing, you can change this maximum accordingly:
 \\[